rmulvey/bridgepoint/doc-bridgepoint/notes/8417_action_files/8417_action_files.md

 6.8 Build a mechanism for a graceful transition from using the `Action_Semantics` field to using files

-6.9 Write a helper function to create files from the `Action_Semantics` fields all at once

-6.10 Identify and address special situations such as copy/paste, move, rename of model elements and appropriately renaming the activity file
+6.9 Identify and address special situations such as copy/paste, move, rename of model elements and appropriately renaming the activity file

 7. Acceptance Test
 ------------------

+Repeat each test scenario for each type of action home

 7.1 Create an activity, open it, edit it, save it.
 Verify that the activity file has been created on the file system

 7.2 Copy/paste an activity in a BridgePoint model.
 Verify that the name and location of the activity file has been changed accordingly.
 Verify that you can still open and edit the activity.
+Verify that the old model element is not affected when edits are made to the copied model element actions.

 7.3 Rename an activity in a BridgePoint model.
 Verify that the name of the activity file has been changed accordingly.
 Verify that you can still open